-People have tried to (or claimed to) communicate with spirits for ages.
+People have tried (or claimed) to communicate with spirits for ages.
 In Victorian England, for example, it was fashionable for upper-crust ladies to hold séances in their parlors after tea and crumpets with friends.
-In America during the late 1800s, many psychic mediums claimed to speak to the dead – but were exposed as frauds by skeptical investigators such as Harry Houdini.
+In America during the late 19th and early 20 century many psychic mediums claimed to speak to the dead – but were exposed as frauds by skeptical investigators such as Harry Houdini.

 The science and logic of ghosts.
 Personal experience is one thing, but scientific evidence is another matter.
-Part of the difficulty in investigating ghosts is that there is not one universally agreed-upon definition of “ghost.”
-Some believe they are spirits of the dead who, for whatever reason, get "lost" on their way to the Other Side; others claim ghosts are telepathic entities projected into the world from our minds.
+Part of the difficulty in investigating ghosts there is no universally agreed-upon definition of “ghost.”
+Some believe they are spirits of the dead who, for whatever reason, get “lost” on their way to the Other Side.
+Others claim ghosts are telepathic entities projected into the world from our minds.
 Still others create their own special categories for different types of ghosts, such as poltergeists, residual hauntings, intelligent spirits and shadow people.
-Of course, it's all made up, like speculating on the different types of fairies or dragons: there are as many types of ghosts as you want there to be.
+Of course, it’s all made up, like speculating on the different types of fairies or dragons: there are as many types of ghosts as you prefer.

-If ghosts are the spirits of those whose deaths were unavenged, why are there unsolved murders when ghosts are said to communicate with psychic mediums and should be able to identify their killers for the police?
+If ghosts are the spirits of those whose deaths were unavenged, why are there unsolved murders in which ghosts are said to communicate with psychic mediums and should be able to identify their killers, but fail to do so?
 Just about any claim concerning ghosts raises logical reasons to doubt it.